sunillarsson/Gatsbys-skeleton/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-Hey!
-This is super confusing!
-Then I suggest you

 ## 🎓 Learn to Gatsby